If you're using the dbt CLI, you'll need to set up a

 See the docs on partial parsing for details on functionality.
 By default,

 partial_parse is set to

-To enable partial parsing for all dbt projects, specify
+false.
+To enable partial parsing for all dbt projects you run locally, specify

 partial_parse: true in your

 You can also turn partial parsing on or off via command line flags.
 The CLI flags (

 --no-partial-parse) will take precedence over the config set in